Jeremy Pena Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.84 team ERA ranks fifth among all league pitching staffs.
+- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.87).

-- Guardians pitchers combine to allow the second-fewest home runs in baseball (108 total, one per game).
+- Guardians pitchers combine to allow 109 home runs (one per game), the second-fewest in baseball.

-- Syndergaard makes the start for the Guardians, his 13th of the season.
-He is 1-4 with a 7.16 ERA and 38 strikeouts in 55 1/3 innings pitched.
+- Williams (1-2) gets the starting nod for the Guardians in his eighth start of the season.
+He's put together a 3.35 ERA in 37 2/3 innings pitched, with 31 strikeouts.

-- In his most recent appearance -- while pitching for the Los Angeles Dodgers -- the right-hander tossed three innings against the Cincinnati Reds on Wednesday, June 7, giving up six earned runs while surrendering seven hits.
+- The right-hander last appeared on Wednesday against the Kansas City Royals, when he threw four scoreless innings while giving up three hits.

-- In 12 games this season, the 30-year-old has amassed a 7.16 ERA and 6.2 strikeouts per nine innings, while allowing a batting average of .313 to opposing batters.
+- In seven games this season, the 24-year-old has a 3.35 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .234 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.